Screening the Discrepancy Function of a Computer Model: Introduction

 \section{Introduction}

-Understanding the world and the complex processes that take place in it has always been a challenge for human beings.
-Centuries and centuries of scientific research and experiments have increased our knowledge, allowing us to model some of these processes.
-Here, by modeling we mean that researchers have been able to put together mathematical and/or statistical formulas combining parameters and variables in order to explain the mechanics of a phenomenon of interest.

-In this work, we focus on the improvement of mathematical models, also known as computer models, that is, scientific models that are used to understand and explore real phenomena.
-Often, because of their complexity, these models are implemented in computer programs.
-Only deterministic models are within the scope of the methodology that we propose.
+Understanding the complexities of the world and its intricate processes has always posed a challenge for humankind.
+Over centuries, scientific research has allowed us to approximate these processes by creating mathematical or statistical models that combine parameters and variables.
+In this work, we specifically focus on deterministic mathematical models, commonly known as computer models, which attempt to simulate these processes of interest.
+However, it's important to note that such models only represent our limited knowledge of the actual phenomenon.
+Therefore, a crucial aspect is validation, a process that involves comparing the model with field data, which consists of potentially noisy measurements of the real phenomenon \citep{BayarriTech2007}.

-A computer model only reflects our (always limited) knowledge of the real phenomenon.
-Hence, an important issue lies in the validation of the model, a process that relies on the confrontation of the model with field data representing possibly noisy measurements of the real phenomenon \citep{BayarriTech2007}.
-In this scenario, the sources of uncertainty are multiple \citep{KO2001}.
-To name but a few: noise on the field measurements, unknown settings for some parameters included in the computer model or the inadequacy between the computer model and the reality.

-The last one, also known as the discrepancy or the bias of the computer model, is usually incorporated within the statistical framework that links the field data with the computer model.
-Moreover, it is commonly modeled as a Gaussian Stochastic Process (GaSP) \citep{KO2001,higdon2004combining,bayarri2007framework}, leading to additional difficulties and potential to confounding issues \citep{tuo2015efficient} with the estimation of the unknown model parameters, known as the calibration task.
-Some proposals have been made to use prior information on the possible structure of the discrepancy \citep{Brynjarsdottir_2014}.
-Other approaches, such as \cite{plumlee2017bayesian} or \cite{gu2018scaled} aim at separating the discrepancy from the computer model.
+In this context, there are multiple sources of uncertainty \citep{KO2001}.
+To name but a few: noise on the field measurements, unknown parameters in the computer model, and the mismatch between the computer model and reality.
+This last source of uncertainty, also known as the discrepancy or the bias of the computer model, is usually incorporated within the statistical framework that links the field data with the computer model.
+Moreover, it is commonly modeled as a Gaussian Stochastic Process (GaSP) \citep{KO2001,higdon2004combining,BayarriTech2007}.

-In most of the papers cited above, the main interest is not the discrepancy \textit{per se}: the goal of including an element in the modeling of the data intended to account for the possible gap between the real phenomenon and the computer model is to obtain sensible calibration values and to improve prediction. \citet{damblin2016bayesian} and \citet{kaniav} focus on determining whether a discrepancy function is needed or not in the statistical model.

-Contrary to these contributions, our focus is explicitly on adding a discrepancy function which helps the modeler in understanding the flaws of the computer model and in pinning down in which aspects improvement is needed.
-In particular, we adopt the classical framework mentioned above, modeling the discrepancy as a GaSP depending on, at least, the same input variables considered as part of the computer model.